The new Western Australian museum is located in the heart of Perth's cultural centre in Australia. It was designed by…

 To be built in Portsmouth in southern England where three quarters of the club’s fan base reside, the stadium will follow in the tradition of football club stadia that sees the sporting ground become a social Mecca for the community.
 The stadium’s position at the naval gateway to Portsmouth will also make it a structural icon for the city.

 The 13-acre reclaimed site is situated on Horsea Island, adjacent to the historic naval dockyards and the stretch of water that was once a torpedo testing range.
 The site is currently owned by the Navy, who offered to release the northern and western edges of Horsea Island for construction of a new urban park and the stadium in return for the development of a new Navy dive school.
-This will be developed by the same team involved in the football stadium, and situated on the southern edge of the island.
+This will be developed by the same team involved in the football stadium, and situated on the southern edge of

 The venue is conveniently situated alongside local and national motorways, though car-based transport to and from the stadium will be discouraged in the scheme’s traffic-management plan.